 What is a budget template?

 A budget template will help you manage your budget by tracking all of the minor details.
 You’ll be able to customize the spreadsheet to meet your budget specifications.
+For example, if you budget biweekly.

 On a monthly basis, it can let you know how much you have left to spend.
 You’ll be able to stay on budget without constantly running through your checking account transactions.